This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

-This was my third trip to Italy, and I couldn’t miss out again.
 On my previous trip, all I saw was the inside of Santa Maria Novella Station, as my group passed through on our way to Venice from Cortona.

-But this time I was going to Florence, and I was going to experience it my way, slowly.
 I had six days to explore the city I had heard and read so much about.

-Stories of Dante Alighieri, Leonardo Di Vinci, Michelangelo are wrapped up and woven through this gloriously small city.
+Stories of Dante Alighieri, Leonardo Di Vinci, Michelangelo are wrapped up and woven throughout this gloriously small city.
 From artworks and sculptures to stories and legends Florence is everything you would expect an Italian city to be.

 But it’s more than its art and history.
 The ambience in Florence is different from other Italian cities I have experienced.
 Where I felt lost and uneasy in Milan and Rome, I felt comfortable in Florence.